Watch this space for other one-time or ongoing programs that explore various aspects of textile study, creation and preservation.

 A Virtual Film Screening + Conversation with Katarin María Laruelle Aránguiz & Karla Faro Ruiz

-This is a recording of a special Giving Tuesday event featuring Katarin María Laruelle Aránguiz, a TSA Research Travel Grant awardee, presenting her fieldwork and film documenting the indigo-dyeing traditions of San Cristóbal de Las Casas, Chiapas, Mexico.
+This is a recording of a special Giving Tuesday event, held on December 2, 2025, featuring Katarin María Laruelle Aránguiz, a TSA Research Travel Grant awardee, presenting her fieldwork and film documenting the indigo-dyeing traditions of San Cristóbal de Las Casas, Chiapas, Mexico.

 Laruelle Aránguiz’s project captures the knowledge of master dyer Francisco Álvarez Montoya through filmed oral histories and dyeing demonstrations.
 This work is a critical intervention as synthetic dyes increasingly displace these ancestral techniques.
 Developed in partnership with the Centro de Textiles del Mundo Maya, the project will culminate in public exhibitions, artisan workshops, and academic publications.